The 8 Steps to Selling a House in QLD

 Step 1: Preparing the contract of sale:

 Ensure you have your contract of sale drawn up by a solicitor before advertising your property for sale.
-It will need to include a warning statement directly above where the buyer signs, you can find the wording of this here http://www.qld.gov.au/law/housing-and-neighbours/buying-and-selling-a-property/buying-a-home/making-an-offer-on-a-home/contract-of-sale/ .
+It will need to include a warning statement directly above where the buyer signs (you can find the wording for this here).
 In your contract, specify if any chattels are to be excluded, such as pot plants or appliances.
 Dishwashers, rangehoods, curtains and blinds are generally included in the sale.

-If you have a pool then you must either obtain a pool safety certificate from a licensed inspector, or give the buyer a Form 36 – ‘notice of no pool safety certificate’ before selling (available from QBCC at https://www.qbcc.qld.gov.au/home-building-owners/pool-safety/selling-or-leasing-property-pool ).
+If you have a pool you must either obtain a pool safety certificate from a licensed inspector or give the buyer a Form 36 – ‘Notice of no pool safety certificate’ before selling (available from QBCC).
 A copy of the completed Form 36 must be sent to QBCC before settlement.
 The buyer must obtain a pool safety certificate within 90 days of settlement.

 We can provide you with a free digital copy of a blank contract of sale, as well as any related forms.

-When you set your price ensure it does not misrepresent the property’s sale price, as that is illegal.
-The selling price should not be lower than an agent’s estimated price or the lowest amount you would accept.
+When you set your price, remember it’s illegal to misrepresent the property’s sale price.
+The selling price shouldn’t be lower than an agent’s estimated price or the lowest amount you would accept.
 To research your price, you can:

-Once your property is advertised you will likely need to allow buyers to inspect the property through open homes or private inspections.
+Once you’ve advertised your property, you’ll need to allow buyers to inspect it via open homes or private inspections.
 Prospective buyers may then request a copy of the contract of sale.

-Generally, offers are submitted in the way of a signed contract of sale.
+Generally, offers are submitted as a signed contract of sale.
 Only written offers can lead to a binding contract.
-Sometimes buyers may add an expiration clause to the sale contract so that the offer does not remain open indefinitely if the vendor has not signed by a certain date.
+Sometimes buyers may add an expiration clause to the sale contract, so that the offer doesn’t remain open indefinitely if the vendor has not signed by a certain date.
 Have your solicitor review any changes made by the buyer to the sales contract.

-The next step in the legal process of selling a property in QLD is for you and the buyer to both sign the contract of sale.
-Once an offer is counter-signed by the vendor it becomes an enforceable contract of sale.
+The next step in the legal process for selling a property in QLD is for you and the buyer to both sign the contract of sale.
+Once an offer is counter-signed by the vendor, it becomes an enforceable contract of sale.
 All signatories must be given a copy.

-From this point, you could consider marking your property as “Under Contract” on various websites, but you should still keep a record of any enquiries from other buyers in case the sale falls through.
+From this point, you can mark your property as “Under Contract” , but you should still keep a record of any enquiries from other buyers, just in case the sale falls through.

-In QLD, the buyer of residential property is entitled to a cooling-off period of five business days (there are some exceptions).
+In QLD, residential property buyers are entitled to a cooling-off period of five business days (there are some exceptions).
 The cooling-off period commences from when the buyer receives a copy of the contract of sale signed by both parties.
 During this time, the buyer can cancel the sale but will have to pay the seller a termination penalty of up to 0.25 per cent of the sale price.
 The deposit must be refunded within 14 days.